Faculty & Staff

 B.A., Soka University of America; M.A., Ph.D., University of Pittsburgh

-Specialized in nineteenth-century Latin American and Caribbean literature and culture; also interested in trans-pacific studies.
+Specialized in 19th and 20th century Latin American literature and culture; also interested in trans-pacific studies.

 Senior Lecturer in Spanish